 Dogs that are emaciated and suffer great weight loss also have sunken eyes since again those fat pads will be depleted and atrophied.
-Malnutrition, starvation and weight loss may therefore be another cause for sunken eyes in dogs.
+Malnutrition, starvation, and weight loss may be another cause for sunken eyes in dogs.

-As seen, there are several reasons dogs may develop sunken eyes, and as seen, they're all quite serious.
+There are several reasons dogs may develop sunken eyes, and, as we've seen, they're all quite serious.
 If your dog presents sunken eyes or any other abnormalities, please see your vet.

 - Why are My Dog's Eyes Darting Back and Forth?